-- The student team and the advisor meet as needed to discuss the project, address questions, and assess progress toward completion.
+- The team registers for MSIS 642 & MSIS 643 in two subsequent quarters.
+The student team and the advisor meet as needed to discuss the project, address questions, and assess progress toward completion

-- The student team will complete the project over two quarters.
-A project is considered complete when all its milestones are achieved and the final project report has been accepted by the advisor.
-Extension beyond two quarters requires both the advisor’s and director’s approval.
+- The student team should complete the project over approximately two quarters.
+A project is considered complete when all its milestones are achieved and the advisor and the client have accepted the final project report.
+A formal sign-off by the sponsoring company is required.
+The time span of the project may exceed two quarters.

-- There will be a single grade for both capstone project I and II.
+- There will be a single grade for MSIS 640, 642, & 643.
 That grade will be assigned after the completion of the project.
-All members of the team will receive the same grade.

-- Students may take an elective course while taking the capstone project.
-Students with a full time job are discouraged from taking additional courses while enrolled in the capstone classes.
+- Students may take one elective course while taking this option.
+Students with a full time job are discouraged from taking additional courses while enrolled in this option.